sagi-z/CanvasCV/doxygen_in/tut_msgbox.md

 * All widgets have a static create methods, which is the only way to create them.
 * The canvascv::MsgBox::create will return a shared_ptr<MsgBox> instance, which you don't have to keep since another one is kept by the canvascv::Layout.
 * Here we're using getUserSelection(true) immediatly on that shared_ptr, and by passing true we're blocked at that line of code.
+* *CCV_STR* lets you write create a string as writing into a stream.
 * When executed with a path to an image, this gives you (depends on your image):
 @image html tut_msgbox_modal.png
 <BR>